 I was born in Greece but moved to Scotland in 1997.
 Coming from a warm climate, my first impressions were how wet this country was!
-Needless to say that my first impression of Scotland simply being one big puddle of dampness evaporated like dew drops in the morning sun, as soon as I started visiting the highlands.
-I was totally overwhelmed by the sheer beauty of Northern Scotland and this, in return, led me to rediscover my fascination with photography.
+Needless to say that my first impression of Scotland simply being one big puddle of dampness evaporated like dew drops in the morning sun as soon as I started visiting the highlands.
+I was totally overwhelmed by the sheer beauty of Northern Scotland, which led me to rediscover my fascination with photography.

-Like many other photographers I realised that, after starting a family I no longer had the time needed to devote to photography, but this eventually began to change as my children grew up.
-After falling in love with the Scottish countryside, I bought myself my first SLR film camera and this is where it all began.
-I am now shooting digital with a full frame Canon DSLR,.
+Like many other photographers, I realised that after starting a family, I no longer had the time to devote to photography.
+However, this eventually began to change as my children grew up.
+So, after falling in love with the Scottish countryside, I bought myself my first SLR film camera, and this is where it all began.
+I am now shooting digital with a full-frame Canon DSLR.

-Some of my work has been reproduced in the Daily Record and I have also had work published in a number of photography magazines and books including Outdoor Photography, Practical Photography, Amateur Photographer, Photoplus, etc.
+Some of my work has been reproduced in the Daily Record newspaper, and I have also had work published in several photography magazines.

 In 2011 I founded Landscape Photography Magazine.
-I am the editor and currently writing articles every month for the publication.
+I am the editor and writer for the publication.